Forensic Psychiatry, Psychiatric IME, Fitness for Duty/Threat Assessment Expert Witness

 1990 Merritt-Peralta Medical Center, Oakland, CA: "Assessment of Chronic Pain"

-1989 U.S. Postal Services: "Crisis Management for Psychiatric Emergencies"
+1989 U.S. Postal Service: "Crisis Management for Psychiatric Emergencies"

 1985 California Applicant Attorney's Association: "Psychiatry and Workers'

-Compensation Law" (a twelve hour course presented by me over four days)
+Compensation Law" (a 12-hour course presented by me over four days)

 Articles Published by Stephen M. Raffle, M.D. & Associates